HRNPH/bs4-exam/quiz-4/INSTRUCTION.md

 ```

 ## Requirements
+- Use the `requests` library to fetch HTML content from the live URL
+- Implement proper error handling for network requests (HTTP errors, connection issues)
 - Use regular expressions (`re` module) for text processing
 - Handle different text formats and edge cases
 - Perform data validation and error checking